sveltely/sveltely.github.io/presentation.md

 Notes:

-Now I'll talk about some of the blocks you can use in the HTML part of your component.
+Now I'll talk about some of the blocks you can use in the HTML template part of your component.

 We have the `each` block for list rendering, and `if else` block for conditional rendering, and also an `await` block that can handle data returned by a promise.